Top 10 Things to Pack in Luggage for Group Travel

-1) When thinking of what to pack in luggage, it’s a good idea to take a step back at first and think of the luggage itself.
+- When thinking of what Things to Pack in luggage, it’s a good idea to take a step back at first and think of the luggage itself.
 Chances are you’ll be fine “stowing away” your luggage in either the back or cargo storage underneath a coach, but you’ll likely have a handful of items you’ll want to access onboard the bus or whenever you hop off for rest stops or at any of the destinations along your itinerary.
 Therefore, think portability in luggage—pack a backpack or smaller satchel to carry things.
-Toss essentials in here and keep it in the overhead compartment aboard the bus or in the seatback in front of you.
+Toss essentials in here and keep it in the overhead compartment aboard the bus or in the seat back in front of you.

-6) Speaking of stains, chances are you’ll have a sloppy eater in the group.
+- Speaking of stains, chances are you’ll have a sloppy eater in the group.
 Pack a Tide to Go stain remover stick and you’ll save them from any embarrassment.
-This could be considered the most valuable item, especially on charter bus wine outings!
+This is the most valuable item, especially on charter bus wine outings!

-7) The last thing you want to have happen on your journey is to fall ill from some foreign bacteria, so be sure to sanitize!
+- The last thing you want to have happen on your journey is to fall ill, so be sure to sanitize!
 Bring hand sanitizer because we’ve all had that emergency experience at a restroom that was… less than sanitary.
 Alcohol-based sanitizers will kill the germs and keep you worry-free.
 For food, toss some moist towelettes to also help keep your paws clean.

-8) Another must-have when traveling is a nice mug; a quality travel thermos to stay caffeinated in the mornings with coffee and hydrated in the afternoon with water.
+- Another of the things to pack and a must-have when traveling is a nice mug; a quality travel thermos to stay caffeinated in the mornings with coffee and hydrated in the afternoon with water.
 And don’t forget travel snacks.
 Check out our article on the best road trip munchies.

-10) Our last item is one of the coolest because it takes advantage of new features onboard motorcoaches.
-Many new and retrofitted coaches are being outfitted with 110 volt outlets between the seats, but depending on the coach, these can sometimes be one outlet per every two or four seats.
+- Our last item of things to pack is one of the coolest because it takes advantage of new features onboard motorcoaches.
+New and retrofitted coaches are outfitted with 110 volt outlets, so depending on the coach, sometimes there is an outlet for every seat.
 Expand your options with a mini power strip outlet!
 Pack one of these electrical expanders to give juice to your iPad, iPhone, iPod, and every other electronic device you can plug into it.
-Of course, if your coach isn’t outfitted with electrical outlets, be sure to take along a portable battery charger.
+Make sure you take along a portable battery charger.
 They’re cheap now-a-days and can give your devices a second life.

-Now that you’ve considered all of the odds and ends of packing for your charter bus trip, get started on planning your next!
+Now that you’ve considered all of the odds and ends of packing for your charter bus trip, start your next!
 Use BusRates.com to find and book directly with local bus owner/operators, saving you time and money.